FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Common drop-off points: account verification emails (users never click), data connection screens (too complex or scary), team invite steps (solo users don’t have a team), configuration pages (too many options too early).

-Every step you add to onboarding costs you 10–20% of remaining users (Appcues, 2024).
+Every step you add to customer onboarding costs you 10–20% of remaining users (Appcues, 2024).
 A 5-step flow with 15% drop-off per step retains only 44% of starters.
 A 3-step flow with the same drop-off retains 61%.
 Fewer steps, more completions.

 How to Improve Each Metric